snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_4-hasdisplay.md

 ## has display

 This capability specifies whether this device type has a video display.
-Its value is a Boolean string. (e.g. “True” or “False”)
+Its value is a Boolean string.
+For example:  “True” or “False”

 ### Signature